-A city must choose which, if any, of the new methods will produce the best value for the city.76 In many circumstances, traditional competitive bidding may remain the most appropriate choice.
+A city must choose which, if any, of the new methods will produce the best value for the city.78 In many circumstances, traditional competitive bidding may remain the most appropriate choice.

-Further, any provision in the charter of a home rule city that requires the use of competitive bidding or that prescribes procurement procedures and that is in conflict with Subchapter H controls unless the governing body elects to have Subchapter H supersede the charter or regulation.77
+Further, any provision in the charter of a home rule city that requires the use of competitive bidding or that prescribes procurement procedures and that is in conflict with subchapter H of chapter 271 controls unless the governing body elects to have subchapter H supersede the charter or regulation.79

 Finally, a city must post notice of bids or proposals, as applicable, in a newspaper of general circulation in the county in which the city's central administrative office is located.
-In a two-step procurement process, the time and place that the second step bids, proposals or responses will be received are not required to be published separately.78
+In a two-step